Siphon880gh/devbrain/AI Assisted Coding/Google AI Studio (Gemini)/_Google AI Studio - Pro's and Cons.md

 - It may “simplify” your UI, finish features it assumes you want, or make broad edits that accidentally delete unrelated code.
 - Sometimes it **ignores your project-level system instructions** or “SYSTEM OVERRIDES,” even if you clearly tell it to only make a specific change.
 - The best defense is to **watch its reasoning as it works and cancel early** if you see it drifting into unrelated files.
+- I address how to mitigate these Gemini biases that degrade code quality in [[Google AI Studio Generative Biases and How to Mitigate Them]]

 #### 3) Restoring code can be annoying